AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 >title="Null value output"
 >abstract="Use this control to set the string representation of a null value within the exported files.
 View the documentation for examples for each selection."

 Use this control to set the string representation of a null value within the exported files.
-This option determines how null values get exported in your CSV files.
+This option determines how null values are represented in your exported CSV files.

 #### Examples